 Sales of new homes built over the last few years are over represented in this sample.

 This is a common occurrence due to the fact that most new homes will sell shortly after completion.
-This over representation was found to lack statistical significance during the modeling process.
+This over representation was found to have statistical significance and results are reflected in the model.